 After correcting the data in the right way we find astounding accuracies which cannot be explained with the proposed simple tools, not even by a factor of 10.
-So be critical to what Egyptologists claim.
-They are wrong in virtually every aspect.
+So, be critical towards claims of Egyptologists about supposed methods.
+They are based on nothing more than unscientific ideas.
 They might have a monopoly on their “science” of the pyramids, they have no monopoly on mathematics and logic, and on top of that, they are no engineers.

 The Odds For 6 Digits to Match